tarigor/igor-taren-repo/README.md

 - User registration in the system (user and administrator).
 - Profile editing.
 - View a list of advertisements.
 Search and filtering.
-- Ability to add/edit/delete ads.
+- Ability to add/edit/delete advertisement.
-- Ability to leave comments under ads.
+- Ability to leave comments under advertisement.
 - Organization of private correspondence between buyer and seller.
 - Ability to pay for placing an ad at the top of the search results.
-- Seller rating system influencing the position of seller ads in search results.
+- Seller rating system influencing the position of seller advertisement in search results.
 The lower the rating, the lower the ad in the results.
 - User sales history.